evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 # Security Considerations

-While it is expected that only good-willing researchers will use these techniques, they will simplify and shorten the time to identify a probing accross the Internet.
+While it is expected that only good-willing researchers will use these techniques, they will simplify and shorten the time to identify a probing across the Internet.

 As both proposed techniques rely on the IP source address, they are vulnerable to IP spoofing.